AI Integration

 On-premise/Self-hosted Services:

-Each ai-llm entry has an id that will be linked from other configuration sections using the llm key and can have the following specific settings:
+Each smartgit-ai-llm configuration section has an id that can be linked from other configuration sections using the llm key, and can have the following specific settings:

 type (mandatory)